How AmazingRibs.com Works

 I thought you might like a peek behind the curtain, a little "inside baseball" so you could see how we operate.

 First of all, this is not a blog.
 A blog tends to be the work of one person, part time, really a hobby, and it is usually arranged by date, like a diary.
 This is a professional website, the product of a team of paid professionals, and it is organized by topic.
-I work for you full time on AmazingRibs.com.
-It is my job.
-I take it seriously.
-It is my mission to make you a better cook and have your family and friends worship you.
-If you spend any time on this site you can see that I work very hard to be factual, accurate, detailed, informative, and innovative.
+Three people work for you full time on AmazingRibs.com.
+It is our job.
+We take it seriously.
+It is our mission to make you a better cook and have your family and friends worship you.
+If you spend any time on this site you can see that we work very hard to be factual, accurate, detailed, informative, and innovative.

 Founded in 2005, there are now more than 1,000 pages on AmazingRibs.com at the time of this writing, some of them almost book length.
 And it is very popular.
 It ranks among the top 25 most popular food websites in the US.

 You would be shocked if you knew how much this enterprise costs to run.
 Do the math in your head: